Kindergarten Program - 3 to 5 years

 We go by the philosophy that children learn best through play, so we incorporate those elements into our programs, but refrain from making the children sit and write their names or trace letters.
 When planning the children’s activities, we aim to present a program that is structured to a certain extent, yet allows for a lot of spontaneity and flexibility.

 Play is the children’s work through which they learn and make sense of the world around them.
 Our play based curriculum is child-oriented; emerging from the child’s current interests, needs and development levels.
 We find that kindergarten-aged children learn most readily when the curriculum is relevant to their lives.

 We like to encourage family participation across all aspects of our program.
-Families can contribute to our programs through many ways, such as rostered parent duty, feedback forms and an open-door policy which allows families to come in to the centre to play or share a story, special talent, meal, cultural experience etc. This centre values ideas & contributions from families, & part of our aim is to make your family feel that this is a home away from home.
+Families can contribute to our programs through many ways, such as rostered parent duty, feedback forms and an open-door policy which allows families to visit the centre to play or share a story, special talent, meal, cultural experience etc. This centre values ideas and contributions from families, & part of our aim is to make your family feel that this is a home away from home.

 Kinder 3 - 4 years

 Our 3-4 year old Kinder room can have 33 children per day, and follows a one educator to 11 children ratio.
 Our kinder room program is lead by 1 qualified early childhood educator and is assisted by 2 other qualified early childhood educators.